jfree/orson-charts-android/README.md

 Orson Charts for Android
 ========================

-(C)opyright 2013, 2014, by Object Refinery Limited
+(C)opyright 2013-2019, by David Gilbert (for Object Refinery Limited)

 Overview
 --------